Heat vs. Bulls Player Props Betting Odds

 |3PM

-- Thursday's over/under for Vucevic is 17.5 points, 1.1 more than his season average.
+- Saturday's prop bet for Vucevic is 19.5 points, 2.8 more than his season average.

-- He has collected 10.5 boards per game, which is less than his prop bet in Thursday's game (11.5).
+- He averages 0.9 fewer rebounds than his over/under on Saturday (which is 11.5).

-- Vucevic averages 0.9 made three-pointers, which is less than his over/under on Thursday (1.5).
+- Vucevic has hit one three-pointer per game, which is less than his over/under in Saturday's game (1.5).

 Check out all the prop bet options FanDuel has to offer!